The 3rd number on a blood pressure reading represents the pulse rate, indicating heartbeats per minute during measurement.

 Understanding the 3rd Number On A Blood Pressure

 Blood pressure readings typically come in two numbers, such as 120/80 mmHg, representing systolic and diastolic pressures.
 However, many modern digital monitors also display a third number.
 This 3rd number on a blood pressure reading is often misunderstood or overlooked, yet it carries crucial information about your cardiovascular health.
 It usually indicates the pulse rate — the number of heartbeats per minute measured alongside your blood pressure.
+The American Heart Association’s blood pressure reading guide explains that the two pressure numbers are systolic and diastolic, which is why the extra number shown on many home monitors should not be mistaken for a third blood pressure value.

 Pulse rate is a direct reflection of your heart’s rhythm and how efficiently it pumps blood throughout the body.
 While systolic pressure measures the force of blood against artery walls during heartbeats and diastolic pressure measures it between beats, the pulse rate gives insight into how fast your heart is beating.
 This metric can provide valuable clues about your overall cardiovascular condition.